 DOOR GASKET: Periodically check gasket to make sure it is not overcompressed.
 If compressed, replace with a special woven door rope.
 (Don't try substituting rope, only use special IHP door rope).
 PLATED ACCESSORIES: Clean only with a household type glass cleaner and a very soft cotton cloth.
 Other products may damage plated finish, paint and gaskets.

-BAFFLE BLANKETS: Your baffle blankets should be inspected during every chimney cleaning.
-If the baffle blankets are compressed or heavily stained, they should be replaced.
-Heavy creosote stains or matting indication of improper use and your burning habits should be reviewed.
+BAFFLE BLANKET: Your baffle blanket should be inspected during every chimney cleaning.
+If the baffle blanket is compressed or heavily stained, it should be replaced.
+Heavy creosote stains or matting is an indication of improper use and your burning habits should be reviewed.